sjodcre/ar-web/public/content/learn/tokenomics/ao-long.md

+---
+title: "Understanding the AO Token and Its Economic Model"
+description: "Explore the AO token's supply, distribution, economic incentives, and the unique features of the AO Computer platform, designed for decentralized supercomputing."
+---

 AO Computer is a **decentralized supercomputing platform** powered by the **AO token**, facilitating **secure, incentive-driven computations**.

 ## 🔹 Token Supply & Minting